thiagostruys/ipcam-timelapse/README.md

 `make_timelapse.py`.

 ### `take_snapshot.py`
-The `take_snapshot.py` script takes no parameters.
-When run, it simply consumes the configured camera stream and saves a single frame as a JPEG image.
+The `take_snapshot.py` script has a time (time.sleep(60) parameters.
+It consumes the configured camera stream and saves a single frame as a JPEG image at the set time.
 It saves the image to the `snapshots/<date>` directory within the same directory in which the script is located (`<date>` is the current date in `YYYY-MM-DD` format).
 Even if the script is run in a different directory, the image will